lowgel/4peg/README.md

 4peg s myvideo.mp4
 ```

-you can use individual filenames and entire directories as argugments, like this:
+you can use individual filenames and entire directories as arguments, like this:

 ```
 4peg myvideo.mp4 ./videos/catvids myvideo2.mp4 myvideo3.mp4
 ```
-WebMs will share the same name as their inputs (i.e. myvideo.mp4 -> myvideo.webm) and will output to the same directory as the input.
+WebMs will share the same name as their inputs (i.e. myvideo.mp4 becomes myvideo.webm) and will output to the same directory as the input.